QuarkChain/goquarkchain/README.md

 #build qkchash if not done yet:
 cd $GOPATH/src/github.com/QuarkChain/goquarkchain/consensus/qkchash/native
 sudo g++ -shared -o libqkchash.so -fPIC qkchash.cpp -O3 -std=gnu++17 && make
+#build cluster
 cd $GOPATH/src/github.com/QuarkChain/goquarkchain/cmd/cluster
 go build
 ```
-### System Configuration
+### Join QuarkChain Network

-Make sure ports are open and accessible from outside world: this means if you are running on AWS, open the ports
+If you are joining a testnet or mainnet, make sure ports are open and accessible from outside world: this means if you are running on AWS,
-(default both UDP and TCP 38291) in security group; if you are running from a LAN (connecting to the internet through a router),
+open the ports (default both UDP and TCP 38291) in security group; if you are running from a LAN (connecting to the internet through a router),
 you need to setup [port forwarding](https://github.com/QuarkChain/pyquarkchain/wiki/Private-Network-Setting%2C-Port-Forwarding)
  for UDP/TCP 38291.
-We have a convenience UPNP module as well, but you will need to check if it has successfully set port forwarding.

-### Join QuarkChain Network

 Before running, you'll need to set up the configuration of your network, which all nodes need to be aware of and agree upon.
 We provide an example config JSON in the repo (mainnet/singularity/cluster_config_template.json) which you can use to connect to mainnet.

 Note that many parameters in the config are part of the consensus, please be very cautious when changing them.
+For example,
-For example, COINBASE_AMOUNT is one such parameter, changing it to another value effectively creates a fork in the network.
+COINBASE_AMOUNT is one such parameter, changing it to another value effectively creates a fork in the network.

 ### Running a single cluster for local testing